rhexa/robotframework-selenium-flighttest/README.md

 - Chromedriver
 - Code editor

-After all the requirements above have been installed, install python dependencies by running
+After all the requirements above have been satisfied, install the python dependencies by running
 ```console
 pip install -r requirements.txt
 ```